Some iPhone SE 3 users are having a great experience, but others have run into problems.

 In this guide we’ll take you through the most common iPhone SE 3 issues, potential fixes for these problems, places to find feedback about iPhone SE 3 performance, and a look at what’s in the iOS 17 pipeline for the device.

 iPhone SE 3 Problems

-If you’re having issues activating your new device, check Apple’s System Status page.
+If you recently bought an iPhone SE 3, and you’re having issues activating your new device, check Apple’s System Status page.
 If you don’t see a green symbol next to iOS Device Activation, you’ll want to wait until it’s green and then try activating your phone again.

 If the symbol is green and the activation process still isn’t working, make sure you have a SIM card inserted in your iPhone SE 3.
 If you’re receiving a “No Sim” or “Invalid SIM” error, you’ll want to head over to this guide for additional assistance.

 In addition, we’re also hearing about the follow issues:

 - Wi-Fi issues

 - Issues with various first and third party apps